 Dynamic Organization of the Plant Cell

 The ability to label different subcellular locations with the green fluorescent protein (GFP) has made it possible to visualize intracellular activities in living cells.
 We have introduced chimeric genes which express GFP in a variety of organelles within the plant cell in order to study the dynamics of cell organization.
 Labeling plastids with GFP led to the rediscovery of tubules emanating from plastids.
-(1) Now termed stromules, for stroma-filled tubules, the function and mechanism of formation of these unexpected structures remains a topic for study.
-(2-4)
+We named these stromules, for stroma-filled tubules, the function and mechanism of formation of these unexpected structures remains a topic for study.

 The Chemical Sciences, Geosciences and Biosciences Division,